 Your prescription will show a number in the ADD (addition) column if you need progressive lenses, also known as multifocal lenses.
 This type of prescription means that your optometrist has given you three focus zones in one pair of glasses.
 It’s incredibly helpful if you have nearsightedness or farsightedness with presbyopia.
 A progressive lens eliminates the need to switch between glasses when performing close-up work (such as reading a book), intermediate-distance work (like working on a computer), and distance viewing (like driving).

 How to Read an Eye Prescription: Is it bad?
-(What’s Considered Legally Blind)
+(What Prescription is Legally Blind)

 Legal blindness is a level of blindness that has been defined by law to limit certain activities for safety reasons.
 These activities include driving, or determining eligibility for disability-related government programs and benefits.
 Someone is considered to be legally blind when visual acuity is 20/200 or worse in the better eye after correction, and/or a visual field of 20 degrees or narrower.